nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 * Displays the schedule containing `KEYWORDS`, cases ignored.
 * If no `KEYWORDS` is provided, the list of all active schedules which happen at future dates will be displayed.

+Example:
+* `view S/lala` Displays all schedules containing `lala` in its name.

 Format: `view S/ a/all`
-* Displays all schedules added.
+* Displays all historically added schedules.
 * If no `all` is provided, error message will be displayed.

 Format: `view S/ a/archive`
 * Displays archived schedules only.
 * If no `archive` is provided, error message will be displayed.

+Format: `view S/ d/DATE`
+* Displays all schedules on a specific date.
+* `DATE` should be in `yyyy-MM-dd` format.

 Examples:
-* `view i/1` Displays the information on `Lakaka`'s 1st schedule.
+* `view S/ d/2020-01-22` Displays schedules on the date `2020-01-22`.

-### Filtering players by position: `filter`

-Filter all players with the specified tag(s).

-Format: `filter [T/] t/TAG [t/TAGS]`
-* Display all the players with the specific tag(s) from a particular team.
-* If T/ is not specified, players with these tags from all teams will be displayed.

-Example:
-* `filter T/Sandama t/PF` Displays all the players with the tag PF in the team Sandama.

 ### Edit a player/ lineup/ schedule information : `edit`

-Update the details of a player, team, lineup or schedule
+Update the details of a player, team, lineup or schedule.

 **To edit a player:**

 Format: `edit P/NAME [n/NAME] [p/PHONE_NUMBER] [a/AGE] [w/WEIGHT] [h/HEIGHT] [j/JERSY_NUMBER]`

-* Edit the details of a player from the player list
+* Edit the details of a player from the player list.
-* If any fields are specified, it will change accordingly
+* If any fields are specified, it will change accordingly.
-* Multiple fields can be changed at once
+* Multiple fields can be changed at once.

 Example:
-* `edit P/James Soften p/8888888` will change the phone number of player James Soften to 88888888
+* `edit P/James Soften p/8888888` will change the phone number of player James Soften to 88888888.

 **To edit a lineup:**

 Format: `edit L/LINEUP n/NEW_LINEUP_NAME`

-* Edit the lineup name of lineup to a new lineup name
+* Edit the lineup name of lineup to a new lineup name.
+* The new lineup name must not exist in MyGM already.

 Example:
-* `edit L/Starting5 n/Worst5` will change name of the lineup Starting5 of team Lakers to Worst5
+* `edit L/Starting5 n/Worst5` will change name of the lineup Starting5 of team `Lakers` to `Worst5`.

 **To edit a schedule:**

 Format: `edit S/INDEX_SCHEDULE [n/NEW_NAME] [r/NEW_DESC] [d/NEW_DATE]`

-* Edit the details of the i-th schedule of a team
+* Edit the details of the i-th schedule of a team.
-* If any fields are specified, it will be changed accordingly
+* If any fields are specified, it will be changed accordingly.

 Example:
-* `edit S/1 n/finals r/nba finals d/06/06/2022 2100` will edits the first schedule
+* `edit S/1 n/finals r/nba finals d/06/06/2022 2100` will edits the first schedule.

 ### Clearing all entries : `clear`